James Brolin

-James Brolin (born Craig Kenneth Bruderlin; July 18, 1940) is an American actor, producer, and director.
+James Brolin (born Craig Kenneth Bruderlin; July 18, 1940) is an American actor.
 He has appeared in over 140 film and television productions since his debut in 1961 and is the recipient of two Golden Globe Awards and a Primetime Emmy Award.

 Brolin is known for his TV roles such as Steven Kiley on Marcus Welby, M.D.
 (1969–76), Peter McDermott on Hotel (1983–88), LCol.
 Bill Kelly on Pensacola: Wings of Gold (1997–2000), John Short on Life in Pieces (2015–19), and the Narrator on Sweet Tooth (2021–24).
 His notable film roles include Sgt.
 Jerome K. Weber in Skyjacked (1972), John Blane in Westworld (1973), George Lutz in The Amityville Horror (1979), General Ralph Landry in Traffic (2000), Jack Barnes in Catch Me If You Can (2002), and the voice of Emperor Zurg in the Toy Story spin-off film Lightyear (2022).

 For his contributions to the television industry, Brolin received a star on the Hollywood Walk of Fame on August 27, 1998.
 He is the father of actor Josh Brolin and the husband of Barbra Streisand.

 Early life

 Brolin was born Craig Kenneth Bruderlin on July 18, 1940, in Westwood Village, Los Angeles, California.
 The eldest of two brothers and two sisters, he is the son of Helen Sue (née Mansur), a housewife, and Henry Hurst Bruderlin, a building contractor.
 As a young child, Brolin was interested in animals and in model airplanes, which he began building and flying when he was 10.
 As a teenage filmgoer in the mid-1950s, Brolin was particularly fascinated with actor James Dean, and he began shooting 8 mm films.
-When his parents invited a director over to his family's house for dinner before auditioning, Brolin met another fellow actor and classmate, Ryan O'Neal, who was about a year younger than Brolin.
-The two clicked and later enrolled in University High School located in West Los Angeles.
-However, Brolin's own acting exposed his stifling shyness.
-His assurance grew when O'Neal invited him to a casting agency.
-Brolin graduated from high school in 1958, and his family was already encouraging him to become an actor like O'Neal.